ckamsler/AppleScripts/README.md

 Mimic the Aerosnap keyboard feature found on  Windows 7/8.
 In FastScripts I  use:

 Full Screen: control ⌘  ↑

-Left Screen: control ⌘a ←
+Left Screen: control ⌘  ←

 Right Screen:control ⌘a →